 The ANU College of Arts and Social Sciences (CASS) is the research and education college for the broad disciplines of the creative arts, humanities and the social sciences.
-The College has two research schools: the Research School of Social Sciences and the Research School of Humanities and the Arts.
+The College has two research schools - the Research School of Social Sciences and the Research School of Humanities and the Arts - that cover the main disciplines to deliver leading research and degree programs.